Football for Friendship: Football for Friendship 2021

 As part of the Football for Friendship program, an international children's news bureau was formed in the run-up to the 2020 UEFA European Football Championship, with the young journalists covering the events across 11 countries hosting the tournament.

 The young journalists visited all games of the championship in their countries to cover them through the prism of the Nine Core Values shared by millions of the F4F program participants.

 The kids received training at the Nine Values School established under the F4F program.
-Apart from the core values, the training sessions were dedicated to the modern trends in sports journalism and mobile reporting skills.
+Apart from the core values, the training sessions were dedicated to modern trends in sports journalism and mobile reporting skills.

 Football for Friendship World Championship

 The International Children's football tournament is held within the framework of the Football for Friendship Programme.
-Teams participating in the championship – Friendship Teams – are formed during an Open Draw.
+Teams participating in the championship – Friendship Teams – are formed during an open draw.
 The teams are organized on the principle of Football for Friendship: athletes of different nationalities, sex and physical abilities play in the same team.

 International Children’s Press Centre

-A special feature of the Football for Friendship program is its own International Children's Press Center.
-It was first organised under the Football for Friendship Programme in 2014.
-Young journalists in the press center cover the events of the Programme in their countries: they prepare news for national and international sports media, participate in the creation of materials for the Football for Friendship TV channel, the children's Football for Friendship newspaper and the program's official radio station.
+A special feature of the Football for Friendship program is its International Children's Press Center.
+It was first organised in the Football for Friendship Programme in 2014.
+Young journalists in the press center cover the events of the programme in their countries: they prepare news for national and international sports media and participate in the creation of materials for the Football for Friendship TV channel, the children's Football for Friendship newspaper and the program's official radio station.
 The International Children's Press Center unites the winners of the Best Young Journalist national contests, young bloggers, photographers and writers.
 Young journalists from the press center present their view from within the Programme, implementing the format "children about children".